IGELsociety/IGEL_website/content/events/event-IGEL2025.md

 ## Call for Papers

 The call for papers is available under this <a href="https://drive.google.com/file/d/17_hxgi5i1M35Ctp8RZJBcyts7UfG9znU/view?usp=drive_link" target="_blank">link</a>.
 All spoken presentations will be **pre-recorded videos** of 15-20 minutes to be submitted one month before the conference.
 During the conference sessions, presenters will give a 5-minute summary of their work and 15-20 minutes will be dedicated to Q&A. The *Concordance* platform will be used for hosting the program, videos, abstracts, posters and online discussions and networking.
-You can read more about it [here](https://igelsociety.org/concordance/).
+You can read more about it <a href="https://igelsociety.org/concordance/" target="_blank">here</a>.
 Proposals for paper and poster presentations must contain a short introduction, a description of the methods as appropriate, and a brief conclusion.

 ### Paper and Poster Submission Requirements